hdnes/pyduml/README.md

 Thanks to the following:
 @POV @hostile, @the_lord, @hfman, @jayemdee

+Normal Usage: python pyduml.py
+This will autodetect your device and communications port.
+If something doesnt work right with this you can use the advanced usage instructions below.

-Usage: python pyduml.py serial_port debugmode(optional)
+Advanced Usage: python pyduml.py serial_port debugmode(optional)

 Serial Port should resemble '/dev/cu.usbmodemXXXX' on Apple or on Linux should be something like '/dev/ttyACM0'where XXXX